pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 * Edit a values file `my_pachyderm_values.yaml` with `pachd.storage.backend` set to `LOCAL`:

-      Find a **baseline file for local deployments** in this [example repository](https://github.com/pachyderm/helmchart/tree/master/examples).
+      Find a **baseline file for local deployments** in this [example repository](https://github.com/pachyderm/helmchart/tree/master/examples) and set the `backend` attribute to `LOCAL`.

       See also the reference [values.yaml](https://github.com/pachyderm/helmchart/blob/master/pachyderm/values.yaml) for an exhaustive list of all parameters.
+More [details on Helm installation](../deploy-manage/deploy/helm_install).

 * Install the Pachyderm helm chart ([helm v3](https://helm.sh/docs/intro/)):
    ```shell